 Adding solar to an existing home typically costs 15-25% more than installing it during new construction, primarily due to roof assessment, structural reinforcement, and electrical upgrades.
 New construction allows builders to integrate solar from the foundation up, optimizing placement and wiring efficiency.
-However, existing homeowners access immediate tax credits, rebates, and energy savings—making retrofitting a solid investment despite higher upfront costs.
+However, existing homeowners can start cutting their electricity bills immediately and may qualify for state and local incentives—making retrofitting a solid investment despite higher upfront costs.

 Solar Installation on Existing Homes: What to Expect